Saying ‘please’ to your animal can make the whole difference between success and failure. The question is, how do we say that in animal language?

 We can argue for using the dog’s name because it is the simplest signal for us; consequently, we should give the dog a simple and short name.
 “Adventurous Beautiful Sunset Over the Hills” is undoubtedly a poetic name with its grace if you are inclined to this kind of verse.
 It looks good in a pedigree but far too complicated for any practical use.
 It is harder to remember, than a nickname like ‘Bongo,’ it takes longer to pronounce, and it is more difficult to perceive in less than favorable environments.
 Human nicknames exist for the same reason.

-The simplicity of signals is a principle that we should always remember when we plan the training of an animal.
-All signals should have simple forms, no matter whether they are acoustic, visual or tactile.
+The simplicity of signals is a principle we must always remember when we plan the training of an animal.
+All signals must have simple forms, no matter whether they are acoustic, visual or tactile.

-Imagine that we are in the same room and consider the following example.
+Imagine we are in the same room and consider the following example.
 I tell you, “please, come here.”
-The objective of my signal is to have you to move to where I am.
+My goal (the objective of my signal) is to have you to move to where I am.
 ‘Come’ means, “move or travel toward or into a place thought of as near or familiar to the speaker,” or in simpler words, “move to me.”